tayganr/purviewlab/modules/module10.md

 [http://aka.ms/purviewlab/q10](http://aka.ms/purviewlab/q10)

-1. The Azure Purview API is largely based on which open source project?
+1. The Microsoft Purview API is largely based on which open source project?

     A ) Apache Maven
     B ) Apache Spark
     C ) Apache Atlas

-2. The Azure Purview API only works with Python.
+2. The Microsoft Purview API only works with Python.

     A ) True
     B ) False

-3. The Azure Purview API can be used to create custom lineage between data processes and data assets.
+3. The Microsoft Purview API can be used to create custom lineage between data processes and data assets.

     A ) True
     B ) False